-Students who wish to appeal an academic dismissal should follow the procedures as described at the College of Health Profession website: http://healthprofessions.udmercy.edu/catalog.udmercy.edu/graduate2015-2016/colleges/chp/CHPAppealsPolicyAY2015-16.pdf.
+Students who wish to appeal an academic dismissal should follow the procedures as described at the College of Health Profession website: https://healthprofessions.udmercy.edu/files/pdf/Appeals_Policy_CHP.pdf Students will be notified of an adverse determination regarding academic progression by a communication from the program administrator.
+The communication will provide the procedures a student must follow in order to appeal the decision.